Alabama state House speaker indicted on corruption charges

 According to the indictment, handed down by a grand jury in Lee County, Hubbard solicited favors from a range of powerful Alabamans, including former Governor Bob Riley, a fellow Republican, along with several business leaders.

-The charges are all Class B felonies, which under state law each carry a maximum penalty of 20 years in prison and a $30,000 fine.
+The charges, which include soliciting things of value, are all Class B felonies, which under state law each carry a maximum penalty of 20 years in prison and a $30,000 fine.

 Speaking on Monday outside the Lee County Jail, where Hubbard was booked, Mark White, his attorney, said Hubbard would fight the charges, the Alabama Media Group reported.